GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

 # Confirm they are!
 stopifnot(all(nan_fix == which(is.nan(monthly_tidal_residual$x))))

-# This will gap fill, assuming no consecutive nan values
+# This will gap fill, assuming no consecutive nan values within the data, which
-# within the data, which is true for us
+# is true for our current data (but check before applying to other data!)
 monthly_SL_filled[nan_fix] = 0.5 *
     (monthly_SL_filled[nan_fix - 1] + monthly_SL_filled[nan_fix + 1])
 monthly_tidal_residual_filled[nan_fix] = 0.5 *